-The argument against us bring our legislation more into line with the legislation of other developed nations has been a retort that we don't want to interfere with the free market.
-The market is not particularly free for the majority of New Zealanders, however.
-We are forced to buy the cheapest possible (end of the supply chain crap) because we cannot even afford to pay rent to live in our houses.
+The argument against us bringing our legislation more into line with the legislation of other developed nations has been a retort that we don't want to interfere with the free market.
+The market is not particularly free for many New Zealanders, however.
+Many New Zealanders can only buy inferior goods (in the economic sense of goods that are only purchased becuase people lack funds to purchase the goods they truly desire) because many cannot even afford to pay market rent to live in other peoples rental houses.
+Work and Income quotes are typically required to be for cheapest alternative and when you add in end of supply chain the result is that New Zealand becomes a repository for goods the rest of the world does not want.
 Before we considered Nthabiseng, Pieter, and Sven.
 Let us now say what Karlo has to say about what she has seen of life in New Zealand: